seb231/dippi/README.md

 ## TODO

-1. Read [CKAN API guide](http://docs.ckan.org/en/latest/api/index.html) to work out what functionality I need to bring in.

-2. Interrogate some collection results to see what further "get" functions would be beneficial.
+1. Interrogate some collection results to see what further "get" functions would be beneficial.

-3. Build uberjar with -main multifunctionality.
+2. Build uberjar with -main multifunctionality.

 ## License